WebAssembly/spec/document/introduction/index.rst

   * **Portable**: makes no architectural assumptions that are not broadly supported across modern hardware.

-WebAssembly code is also intended to be easy to display and debug, especially in environments like web browsers, but such features are beyond the scope of this specification.
+WebAssembly code is also intended to be easy to inspect and debug, especially in environments like web browsers, but such features are beyond the scope of this specification.

 .. [#wasm] A contraction of "WebAssembly", not an acronym, hence not using all-caps.